Skip to main content

 Replace TableReplaces an existing table

-Persistent Stage Undeployment
+Removing a Persistent Stage Node

-If a Persistent Node is deleted from a Workspace, that Workspace is committed to Git and that commit deployed to a higher level environment then the Persistent Table in the target environment will be dropped.
+If a Persistent Node is deleted from a Workspace, that Workspace is committed to Git and that commit deployed to a higher-level Environment then the Persistent Table in the target Environment will be dropped.

 This is executed in two stages: